Paroxetine is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Paroxetine isn't suitable for some people.
 Check with your doctor before starting to take paroxetine if you:

-- have an allergy to paroxetine or any of its ingredients
+- have had an allergic reaction to paroxetine or any other medicines in the past

 - have a heart problem – as paroxetine can speed up or change your heartbeat